|The Julia Tuttle Causeway/ Bookville News Reel

 This story is far from over.
 The Julia Tuttle Causeway camp, formed in 2006 as the result of Miami’s 2500 foot residency laws, was dismantled

 in April 2010.
-However, the sad legacy continues as Miami’s homeless registrants are shuffled from temporary camp to temporary camp.
-Some
+However, Miami’s homeless registrants are shuffled from temporary camp to temporary camp.
+Some have absconded (“gone

-have absconded (“gone underground”) while few find any permanent solution to the crisis.
+underground”) while few find a permanent solution to the crisis.

 In 2013, the city of Miami battled the ACLU over a move to amend a 1998 settlement (The "Pottinger" decision aka the Homeless Protection